valkey-io/valkey-rfc/ValkeyTopKeys.md

 4. Very large keys can contribute to memory imbalance across cluster slots, impacting slot placement decisions during scaling.
 5. Unbalanced cluster slots memory can be a result of application side bug causing a specific key to become much bigger than the average key size.

+### Existing alternatives
-Per slot statistics can also assist in identifying cluster wide hotspots in a Valkey cluster, however they are limited in their ability to pin-point the specific item which is the top contributor. using external client tools can also be used in order to identify hot-keys, big-keys and mem-keys, by scanning all of the cluster dataset (eg `valkey-cli`).
+- Per slot statistics can also assist in identifying cluster wide hotspots in a Valkey cluster, however they are limited in their ability to pin-point the specific item which is the top contributor.

+- using external client tools can also be used in order to identify hot-keys, big-keys and mem-keys, by scanning all of the cluster dataset (eg `valkey-cli`).
   However there are several issues with this method:
 1. Scanning through the entire dataset can take relatively long time and can result in a multi hours wait time, until the full statistics are finalized.
 2. hot-keys analysis is currently only possible when the eviction policy is set to LFU (when access frequency is managed on per-key level)
 3. This require client side implementation or application logic which needs to be built and maintained.

-In this proposal We will provide a top contributor analysis, rather than a filtered set or distribution analysis.
-Existing Valkey observability tools like `SLOWLOG` and `COMMANDLOG` already support tracking slow commands or network bursts.
+- Existing Valkey observability tools like `SLOWLOG` and `COMMANDLOG` already support tracking slow commands or network bursts.
-Therefore, this proposal focuses on **hot key access frequency**, **key cardinality** and **key memory** , which are the most actionable signals during incidents.
+  The user can use these tool in order to identify the commands which consumed high CPU time or high network utilization.
+The user can then, identify the keys used in these commands to determine the  potential top contributor.
+There are some drawbacks:
+1. `COMMAND LOG` has no indication of the database, which means that the user might not be able to pinpoint the specific key when it can exist in many databases.
+   However, this seems like a niche case and we can solve this by adding the database to the command log output (in some cases there can be more than one...).
+2. `COMMAND LOG` is good for post-mortem RCA.
+Although this is the main motivation in many cases, there are potentially some cases were the user is simply interested in performing a pre-mortem analysis.
+   For example, the user would like to understand if he has very large keys and take remediation actions before starting to apply his workload.

 ### Do we need to provide top contributor analysis based on key's memory footprint?
 Key cardinality can be considered as a good estimation for memory consumption, since it is expected that big keys will also consume more memory.